raohmaru/romtools/rom-name-finder/.kilocode/memory-bank/architecture.md

 ## Architecture Overview

-The application follows a client architecture where the frontend is a React application that communicates with a SQLite database through Prisma ORM.
+The application follows a client architecture where the frontend is a React application that communicates with a SQLite database through SQL.js.
 There is no server, everything is implemented in the frontend

 ```
 ┌─────────────────────┐
 │   React Frontend    │
 │   (TypeScript)      │
-├─────────────────────┤
-│   Prisma Client     │
-│   (@prisma/client)  │
-├─────────────────────┤
-│   Prisma Adapter    │
-│   (@prisma/adapter- │
-│    better-sqlite3)  │
 ├─────────────────────┤
 │   SQLite Database   │
 │   (File-based)      │